 An ancient burial site was discovered in which 15 and 4 families, including children, were burial in a very polite manner, even though their heads were beaten and killed.
 At this burial site, the bodies were not random, but were placed based on family relationships such as 'mother next to the child' and 'brothers next to each other'.

 Unraveling ancestry, kinship, and violence in a Late Neolithic mass grave | PNAS

 15 People Were Brutally Murdered 5,000 Years Ago, But the Bodies Were Buried with Care

-It is unclear who killed four family members, but it is the researchers' view that it may not be another person.
-'It takes a lot of effort to do this burial.
-The people who buried them were familiar with the family,' said Johansen.
-It is possible that it was a hurry to bury the bodies separately instead of separately, but still the bodies were laid based on the relationship, and tombstones such as amphora and ornaments were buried together.
-In addition, it is also possible that the family was killed when the father was absent because the burial site did not include the person who corresponds to the father.
+It's unclear who killed the four families, but researchers believe they're not at all strangers.
+“It takes a lot of effort to do such a burial.
+The people who buried them were familiar with their families,” said Johansen.
+It is possible that the bodies were buried together rather than separately because they were in a hurry, but the bodies were still laid down on a relationship basis, and tombstones such as amphora and ornaments were buried together.
+In addition, since the burial site did not include the person who was the father, it is possible that the family was killed when the father was absent.

 in Note, Posted by darkhorse_log